2011B4A7584P/Udacity/README.md

-# Udacity - Intro to Data Analysis
+# Udacity

-This is a repository that contains my learnings and project submissions for Intro to Data Analysis course on Udacity.
+This is a repository that contains my learnings and project submissions on [Udacity](https://www.udacity.com/) as part of the Data Engineer Nanodegree Program.

+## Intro to Data Analysis course
 The course can be accessed [here](https://www.udacity.com/course/intro-to-data-analysis--ud170)